Portfolio · Tbilisi

 European brands

-ChallengeVileda is a cleaning brand.
-Nobody gets excited about mops.
+The challenge.
+Generating attention and driving sales for a premium product within a low-engagement category like cleaning accessories.
 The Turbo Smart was a launch fighting for attention against everything else in a person's day.

 8,000+